cIAmAShape/NGPTesting/intro-to-bash/README.md

 - [GeeksforGeeks intro to bash](https://www.geeksforgeeks.org/linux-unix/bash-scripting-introduction-to-bash-and-bash-scripting/) Great lessons for practice.
 - [Software carpentry](https://swcarpentry.github.io/shell-novice/index.html) Covers a lot of managing **files** that this intro does not.

 **Disclaimer:** This guide was written by somebody who only really has ~1.5 years of bash scripting and is nowhere being an "expert" in the subject.
-The guide itself was heavily inspiried by *The Linux Documentation Project*'s introductory explorations as well as a lot of things the author wish they knew / were taught when starting out.
+The guide itself was heavily inspired by *The Linux Documentation Project*'s introductory explorations as well as a lot of things the author wish they knew / were taught when starting out.